Magic: The Gathering artist Ryan Alexander Lee joins Magic Untapped for a Q&A.

 For almost a decade, Ryan Alexander Lee has been creating art for Magic: the Gathering and, seemingly, for every company in between such as 21st Century Fox and Namco.
 For Wizards of the Coast, he has even worked on more select projects such as concept art for world building purposes.

-Magic Untapped sat down with Ryan to talk about Magic: The Gathering, his career, recent changes in Magic, and what he's up to currently.
-This is what he had to say:
+Lee took a moment to answer some questions from Magic Untapped about Magic: The Gathering, his career, recent changes in Magic, and what he's up to currently.

 Magic Untapped: What inspirations and influences in your life drove you to becoming a professional artist?